rkhullar/medium-articles/terraform/readme.md

 - https://gist.github.com/rkhullar/a244ec2fd1bc958fffc4ce3a44ed613e?file=module-iam-default.tf
 - https://gist.github.com/rkhullar/a244ec2fd1bc958fffc4ce3a44ed613e?file=module-iam-interface.tf

 Next let's add code to manage the example lambda function.
-The `remotes.tf` code reads the remote state from the `iam` construct so that we have access to the full iam role name.
-We could have inferred the name instead via terraform interpolation, but I prefer this method since I think it's more practical.
-For my own projects I would need the construct to read other remote states for referencing parameter store values or security groups.
+The underlying module code uses hello world code to provision the python lambda function.
+This is key since we want only to manage the configuration for the lambda function in terraform, like the runtime, memory, timeout, and environment variables.
+We don't want to actually manage the source code since that should live in another codebase and managed through a CI/CD pipeline.
+After the firs provision, the module should ignore changes to the lamda function source code.
 - https://gist.github.com/rkhullar/a244ec2fd1bc958fffc4ce3a44ed613e?file=module-lambdas-default.tf
 - https://gist.github.com/rkhullar/a244ec2fd1bc958fffc4ce3a44ed613e?file=module-lambdas-remotes.tf
 - https://gist.github.com/rkhullar/a244ec2fd1bc958fffc4ce3a44ed613e?file=module-lambdas-interface.tf

+The `remotes.tf` code reads the remote state from the `iam` construct so that we have access to the full iam role name We could have inferred the name instead via terraform interpolation, but I prefer this method since I think it's more practical.
+For my own projects I would need the construct to read other remote states for referencing things like parameter store entries, subnets, and security groups.

 Finally, let's implement the `api` construct.
 Note that before you run the terragrunt commands in the next session you'll need to have access to modify DNS records for a public domain name, and you'll need to make sure that ACM certificates